behavure/behavure-docs/src/content/docs/edge_iq/start/01-core-concepts.md

 ## Pipelines and Data Flow

-In Lyft Data, each Job can be viewed as a discrete pipeline from one input to one output, with optional transformations in between.
+In Edge iq, each Job can be viewed as a discrete pipeline from one input to one output, with optional transformations in between.
 By default, a Job’s data flow is self-contained, but you can connect multiple Jobs using Worker channels to fan out or chain together more advanced workflows.
-Lyft Data manages the orchestration of these pipelines, handling retries, error reporting, and scaling, minimizing the need for custom integration code.
+Edge iq manages the orchestration of these pipelines, handling retries, error reporting, and scaling, minimizing the need for custom integration code.

 ## Configuration and Management

-Lyft Data is primarily configured through a combination of the Server UI and environment variables.
+Edge iq is primarily configured through a combination of the Server UI and environment variables.
 Each Job is defined with parameters for inputs, actions, outputs, and runtime behavior.
 Once created, Jobs are monitored and administered via the Server, which aggregates logs and metrics to provide operational insights.

 ---

-By familiarizing yourself with these core concepts—Server, Jobs, Workers, and Worker channels—you will be better equipped to design effective data workflows using Lyft Data.
+By familiarizing yourself with these core concepts—Server, Jobs, Workers, and Worker channels—you will be better equipped to design effective data workflows using Edge iq.
 For detailed guidance on creating and running Jobs, refer to the **Guides** section, or consult the **Reference** for information on specific configuration parameters.